-Everyone shopping for a 2019 iPhone faces a conundrum: the new Pro series models are loaded with top-of-line features, but they cost much, much more than the iPhone 11.
-Is it really necessary to pay $1000 or more to get a great iPhone?
+Everyone shopping for a 2019 iPhone faces a conundrum.
+The new Pro models come loaded with top-of-line features, but they cost much, much more than the iPhone 11.
+Is it really necessary to pay $1,000 or more to get a great iPhone?

 The aging iPhone 7 pulls in a mere 1422, so an upgrade should bring a noticeable improvement in performance.

 How about the Galaxy Note 10?
 It scored a 2531.
 Yes, Apple’s new mid-range model easily outscored Samsung’s latest flagship.

 Beyond processor speed, the iPhone 11 also has the same amount of RAM as the Pro models: 4GB.
 Last year’s iPhone XR has 3GB.
 More RAM makes loading applications faster as they often don’t need to load at all because they’re still running in the background.

 In short, if you’re looking for top-tier performance, there’s no need to pay extra for it.
 The iPhone is as powerful as the Pros.
 Or you can think of the 11 as a phone that won‘t be obsolete for many years, despite its mid-range price.

 Apple brought improvements to the cameras in all the 2019 iPhones.
 In the move from the iPhone XR to the 11, Apple went from one camera lens to two.
 But it’s more than that.